hitobito/hitobito/doc/developer/local_setup.md

 When adding or updating gems, remember to adjust the original `Gemfile` and make sure that no local wagon configuration leaks into the updated `Gemfile.lock` when committing.

+The `./bin/active_wagon.rb` script automates that process for you if the environment variable `BUNDLE_GEMFILE` is defined.

+To ignore the `Gemfile.local` and `Gemfile.local.lock` files in all wagons you can add them to your global gitgnore `~/.gitignore`.

 ### Adjusting git blame ignores

 Add the following to `.git/config`